syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 ---
 layout: post
 title: Axis of Syncfusion Flutter Gauge
-description: Learn how to add and customizes axis and its element
+description: This article describes how to add and customizes the appearence of radial axis and its element of radial gauge in flutter platform
 platform: flutter
 control: SfRadialGauge
 documentation: ug